Data Lake vs Data warehouse: 6 key differences you need to know

 3) Data integration

 Another key difference between data lake and data warehouse is in terms of data integration.
 Data lakes are designed to accommodate data from various sources without extensive data transformation.
 They support real-time and batch data ingestion, making them ideal for handling diverse data streams, IoT devices, social media, and log data.
+Effective data lake integration ensures that all these varied data sources can be seamlessly brought together, enabling comprehensive analysis and insights.

 Data warehouses require data to be pre-integrated and transformed before loading.
 Data integration involves cleansing, aggregating, and aligning data from different sources.
 This upfront data preparation ensures data quality and consistency for analytical purposes.